Pink-Crab/PinkCrab-Plugin-Framework-Docs/module/BladeOne_Engine/index.md

 ## Previous Perique Support ##

-* For support of all versions before Perique V2, please use the [BladeOne_Engine](https://github.com/Pink-Crab/Perique-BladeOne-Provider)
+* For support of all versions before Perique V2, please use the [BladeOne_Provider](https://github.com/Pink-Crab/Perique-BladeOne-Provider)

 ## Change Log ##
-* 1.0.0 - Migrated over from the Perique V2 Prep branch of BladeOne_Engine.
+* 1.0.0 - Migrated over from the Perique V2 Prep branch of BladeOne_Provider.
   * New Features
   * Auth and Permissions now hooked up and based on the current user.
   * Perique V2 Module structure.